 So your little one has come of age and now you are wondering how to get your toddler off the bottle.
 For a lucky few mothers, it will be as simple as going cold turkey.
-For the majority of you it will be much harder.
+For the majority of you, it will be much harder.

 Fortunately, there are many tips for getting your baby off the bottle.
-Work through the list below and eventually you will have your baby drinking out of a cup in no time.
+Work through the list below and eventually, you will have your baby drinking out of a cup in no time.

 If your baby knows what a cup is and how it works then he will be much happier to drink out of it when presented with it instead of his baby bottle.

-In the weeks leading up to the change over let your baby use the cup you plan on have him drinking out of in the bath.
+In the weeks leading up to the change over let your baby use the cup you plan on having him drinking out of in the bath.
 Let him hold it, pour water out of it, drink from it, even make a mess with it!
 By being familiar with the cup he will be much more likely to accept it when offered a drink from it.

 Experiment with different cups